How SaaS Explainer Videos Are Made: Inside Our Storyboarding Process

 In this behind-the-scenes look at SaaS explainer video Storyboarding Process, we explore how Motionvillee transforms written scripts into powerful visual experiences through the third stage of our 5-stage explainer video production process: Conceptualization and Storyboarding.

 At Motionvillee, we created this content series to showcase how each stage builds upon the last, from creative direction to scripting, and now, to storyboarding.
+The complete process of creating animated explainer video spans multiple specialized phases, with storyboarding serving as the critical bridge between written concept and animated execution.
 Every stage represents a key step in turning a client’s vision into a clear, emotionally resonant video story for B2B video production and SaaS video production needs.

 In this stage, we speak with Aarti, who has spent six years at Motionvillee shaping how concepts evolve into visuals.
 As a storyboard artist working on animated explainer video projects, her role bridges strategy and creativity, helping the team visualize how a story will look, feel, and move before a single frame is animated.